redhat-openstack/website/source/tripleo/index.html.md

 ## Virtual Environment Quickstart

-There is a recent project called [tripleo-quickstart](https://github.com/redhat-openstack/tripleo-quickstart) whose main goal is to quickly stand up TripleO/RDO-Manager environments using an image based undercloud aproach similar to the [OPNFV Apex project](http://artifacts.opnfv.org/apex/docs/installation-instructions/).
+There is a recent project called [tripleo-quickstart](https://github.com/redhat-openstack/tripleo-quickstart) whose main goal is to quickly stand up TripleO environments using an image based undercloud aproach similar to the [OPNFV Apex project](http://artifacts.opnfv.org/apex/docs/installation-instructions/).

 You will need a host machine with at least 16G of RAM, preferably 32G, with CentOS 7 installed, and able to be ssh'd to as root